moaz12568/kaf-inspect/README.md

 ## Features

+-   **Cluster Overview**: Get a high-level summary of your cluster, including topics, partitions, brokers, consumer groups, and optional integration with Schema Registry and Kafka Connect.
 -   **Deduplication**: Find duplicate messages based on message `key`, `value`, or a specific JSON `field`.
 -   **Topic Listing**: List all topics, with an interactive search for environments with many topics.
 -   **Consumer Lag**: Check the current consumer group lag for any topic.